mmurphy/golang-intro/chapter-one.md

 ## Editors and integration
-Most main editors have some support for Golang
+Most main editors have some support for Go

-- Visual Studio Code Has a good golang plugin [download](https://code.visualstudio.com)
+- Visual Studio Code Has a good Go plugin [download](https://code.visualstudio.com)
-- Intellij Also has a good golang plugin [download](https://www.jetbrains.com/idea/)
+- Intellij Also has a good Go plugin [download](https://www.jetbrains.com/idea/)
 - Sublime Text3 Takes a bit of setting up but works quite well [tutorial](https://www.wolfe.id.au/2015/03/05/using-sublime-text-for-go-development/)
 - Atom plugin [download](https://atom.io/packages/go-plus)

 ## Optional Homework

-If you wanted to learn more (I will be going through more next week), now that you have your environment setup, I would recommend looking at the [golang tour](https://tour.golang.org/welcome/1) that essentially start where we have left off.
+If you wanted to learn more (I will be going through more next week), now that you have your environment setup, I would recommend looking at [A Tour of Go](https://tour.golang.org/welcome/1) that essentially start where we have left off.